Academic achievement

 Academic achievement or academic performance is the extent to which a student, teacher or institution has attained their short or long-term educational goals.
 Completion of educational benchmarks such as secondary school diplomas and bachelor's degrees represent academic achievement.

 Academic achievement is commonly measured through examinations or continuous assessments but there is no general agreement on how it is best evaluated or which aspects are most important—procedural knowledge such as skills or declarative knowledge such as facts.
 Furthermore, there are inconclusive results over which individual factors successfully predict academic performance, elements such as test anxiety, environment, motivation, and emotions require consideration when developing models of school achievement.

 In California, the achievement of schools is measured by the Academic Performance Index.

 Academic achievement is sometimes also called educational excellence.

-Factors influencing academic achievement
+Influencing factors

-Individual differences influencing academic performance
+Individual differences

 Individual differences in academic performance have been linked to differences in intelligence and personality.
 Students with higher mental ability as demonstrated by IQ tests and those who are higher in conscientiousness (linked to effort and achievement motivation) tend to achieve highly in academic settings.
 A recent meta-analysis suggested that mental curiosity (as measured by typical intellectual engagement) has an important influence on academic achievement in addition to intelligence and conscientiousness.

 Children's semi-structured home learning environment transitions into a more structured learning environment when children start first grade.
 Early academic achievement enhances later academic achievement.